Blog Home / Knowledge / Establishing a Bookkeeping Business

 Startup Costs and Insurance

-Starting a bookkeeping business doesn’t have to break the bank.
+Starting a bookkeeping business doesn’t have to break the bank, though you might want to consider investors in the future – you’ll need an investor deck for that.
 If you’re flying solo, you can expect to shell out around $1,500 to $2,000.
 Here’s a quick rundown of where that money goes:

 Expense Category Estimated Cost (USD)